topology-foundation/docs-drp/docs/tutorials/grid.md

 5. Button to generate a new CRO
 6. Button to connect to a CRO
 7. The grid where the users will appear
-8. Peers that are interacting with the CRO
+8. Peers who are interacting with the CRO

 It should look something like this when you do `npm run dev`: